markstringer-dti/markstringer-dti.github.io/dti.md

 Eugen Herrigel - Zen in the Art of Archery

-This is an idea that I've come upon.
-It's happened because I've been trying to write this book and trying to explain what sorts of behaviours make projects more likely to succeed and less likely to fail, even if they seem to be impossible.
+Project management is all about improving the quality of the conversation.

->> Project management is about the quality of the conversation.
+This is the realisation that I've come to.
+I've had hints of it in the past, but writing this book, working to communication what I know about project management, has made me much more certain.

 We're all probably agreed in theory that communication is a good thing.
-But we're also probably agreed that not all communication is just as good.
+But we're also probably agreed that not all communication is of the same quality.
 As I write this, I'm reminded of a Monty Python sketch that involves performing the novel Wuthering Heights using semaphore flags.
 What that graphically shows is that some communication, for some things, is probably better suited than others.
 There are good and bad kinds of communication.
-But what *kind* of communication is a good thing?
+But for project management, what *kind* of communication is a good thing?
+What characterises it and how can we make sure that that's the kind that we use in our projects.

 If there is a kind of conversation that's a good kind, why is there so much bad communication?
-Communication that isn't the right kind?
-And once we know what kind of communication is the right kind, what can we do to ensure that that's the kind we have from now on?

 What kind of conversation is the good kind?
 These ideas are based on the work of Patsy Rhodenberg.
 Part of writing this book was to go back to a lot of the books that I've found most helpful in the past and re-read them.
 Patsy Rodenberg's book "Presence" is one of those books.

 Rodenberg's idea,[Ref]is that there are three basic kinds of communication.
 She calls these first, second and third circle.

 The first circle is going inwards, it's introspective.
 First circle is either not talking or talking to oneself.
 If first circle isn't actually mumbling, it is either talking quietly, or talking in a language that only really makes sense to the person who is talking.
 First circle is quiet, timid.
 First circle might look like they're listening.
 But in some fundamental way, they aren't engaging with what's been said.

 The third circle is extrovert.
 It's shouting and pushing.
 It's presenting and performing to others.It is telling people things that you want them to hear.
 It is showing people things you want them to see.
 Third circle is shouty, flamboyant and possibly aggressive.
 It doesn't want to hear what other people have to say.

 The second circle is genuine dialogue.
-Each side is paying attentioni.
-They being changed by what the other side says.
+Each side is paying attention.
+They are being changed by what the other side says.
 Each side is coming to an understanding of the other's position.
-That doesn't mean that they have to accept as a true the opposite side's position.
-But they do accept  it's important to understand the other side's point of view.
+That doesn't mean that they have to accept the other side's position as true or right.
+But if two sides are in second circle, they at least accept that it is the other side's position.

 From the point of view of project management, by engaging in second circle, you can start to understand what's valuable to your client.
 When you do that, you can see if there are things that you can offer, even if these things aren't valuable to you.
 This is closely related to the discussion about the swamp that we had earlier.